 The name Buna means handwork in the literal sense, creating the backbone for a slow-paced, mindful and personalized aesthetic.
 Each Buna garment is a play of natural fabrics defining a life of breathability, light and airiness that it wants its wearers to be part of.
-With every product we create, we want you to savour each thread; each thought that goes into it.
+With every product we create, we want you to savor each thread; each thought that goes into it.
 To be washed over by a feeling of familiarity and serenity like one feels with the smell of the ocean and the sound of the waves gently caressing the shores.
 To feel as free as the summer breeze that blows through the cedars on a hilltop.
 To be overcome by a feeling of nostalgia, of home, as evoked by the crinkles of our grandmother’s warm smile.
 Every string, strung together creates the harmonious lull of the Buna aesthetic put together to wash you over with calmness and serenity.

 Buna is about slow living with sustainability at its heart.
 For us the process is as important as the product.
 Our story is a collective narrative of all the makers whose shared efforts culminate in a beautiful legacy.
 Our fabrics are custom made in small batches by artisanal communities of West Bengal, Rajasthan and Gujarat who weave the story of Buna.
 Each garment is carefully and slowly handcrafted in our studio in Delhi with thoughtful details before it completes its journey in your wardrobe, ready to be a part of your story.

 Buna grew as a response to an ever changing world.
 It signals a shift from rapid consumption and disposal to ethical choices and mindful living.
-It recognises that green fashion is no longer an alternative, but a necessity.
+It recognizes that green fashion is no longer an alternative, but a necessity.
 At Buna we are mindful of our environmental impact and consciously strive towards reducing waste and devising eco-friendly methods of crafting our garments.
 We use artisanal led techniques of weaving and hand block printing to create our natural fabrics.
 Our packaging is 100% biodegradable.
 We use compostable plant based polybags, seed tags made of post consumer cotton waste and reusable cloth bags.
 We also operate on a made-to-order model, eliminating typical inventory issues that lead to over production and wastage.

 Being from India, we stay true to our indigenous roots and take pride in our ethnicity catering to the global consumer.
 Our process is slow.
-Each piece of our collection is meticulously designed and conceptualised with nature & its seasons in mind.
+Each piece of our collection is meticulously designed and conceptualized with nature & its seasons in mind.
 Our designs are then transferred to the most natural forms of fabrics – we only work with mulmul, handwoven and handspun cotton, chanderi, and linen sourced from different regions in India.
 We refrain from using synthetics like rayon, polyester, nylon, acrylic or spandex that do not decompose and leave permanent trails in the environment.
-These might mimic the qualities of natural fibres but their plastic and other harmful derivatives are a slow poison to the earth.
+These might mimic the qualities of natural fibers but their plastic and other harmful derivatives are a slow poison to the earth.
 Unlike fast fashion, we believe in producing limited quantities and rather produce on orders to avoid wastage and excess production.

 While the material remains the essence of a dress, its colour is its soul.
 A Buna dress is often in its kora form, fresh out of the loom which means an earthy, subtle and raw-natural shade which has been untouched by dyes but has retained its original form and colour and so, most of our garments are in shades of white.
 At times, they dance in shades of pastels, like a summer dream or a winter’s night.
 It speaks of elegance and class.
 We dwell in our world of pastels inspired by sunsets, and the most beautiful colours the nature has presented.